kitsudaiki/OpenHanami/docs/api/sdk_library.md

 !!! warning

-    Only supported for 1 cpu and 1 gpu currently.
-Support for multi-gpu and NUMA-architecture comes in the future.
+    Only supported for 1 cpu currently.
+Support for NUMA-architecture comes in the future.
+Multiple gpu's are theoretically supported, but this case was not tested currently.

 === "Python"